Not an American user?

 This version of Bionic Commando is loosely based on the original arcade game and its computer ports, having different levels and plot.
 The protagonist is a soldier with a bionic arm that extends and contracts.
 His arm allows him to grab on to fixed objects to swing around and climb up platforms, which is the only way to do so due to the lack of a jumping ability.
 The arm also grabs opponents and pulls them towards the player character.

 After most levels the Bionic Commando will receive items.
 Often these items are required to successfully complete other levels.
 Additionally, each level will require a different colored communicator in order to make sense of message traffic.

-- "ヒットラーの復活: Top Secret" -- Japanese NES title spelling
+- "ヒットラーの復活: Top Secret" -- Japanese spelling

 Part of the Following Groups

 |Digital Press - Classic Video Games||May 01, 2005||9 out of 10||90|

 |Just Games Retro||Sep 09, 2006||80|

 NameThe player character's name in the NES version is Ladd.
 It's not mentioned in the manual nor in the game until the ending sequence.

 Version differencesIn the original Japanese version the Empire is a neo-Nazi state led by the revived Adolf Hitler.
 Most references to that were removed in the localized Western releases of the game: all swastikas were replaced by generic flags with eagles, the leader of the Empire was named Killt instead of the more German-sounding Weizmann, etc. Fragments of the original setting survived in the alternate name of the Empire's predecessors, the Nazz, as well as in the unchanged graphics depicting Hitler, though his name was changed to Master-D.